falk-werner/tp-dockerbuild/README.md

 # tp-dockerbuild

 Build WAGO TP image using docker.
+Please refer to [https://github.com/WAGO/tp-firmware-sdk](https://github.com/WAGO/tp-firmware-sdk) for more information.

 ## Prerequisites

 Make sure that docker is installed on the host system.
-To install docjer, please refer to the installation instructions available at the docker homepage:
+To install docker, please refer to the installation instructions available at the docker homepage:
 [https://docs.docker.com/engine/install/](https://docs.docker.com/engine/install/)

 ## Build Docker Image